Canada Open 2023: Prize Money, Schedule And Top Players Of The Badminton Tournament

 Frequently Asked Questions (FAQs)

-Answer: According to the Badminton World Tour, the total prize money pool of the Canada Open 2023 is set at USD 420,000 (INR 3.44 crores).
+Answer: According to the Badminton World Tour, the total prize money pool of the Canada Open 2023 is set at USD 420,000 (HKD 3.2 million).